PRIME-TU-Delft/lavaflow/README.md

 This repository is currently being mirrored to GitHub, where a pipeline is run to deploy it to GitHub pages.
 But if this changes in the future, you can run follow the instructions for setting up a development server, but run `yarn build` instead of `yarn dev`.

 This will build a static website in `svelte-app/build/`, which can be deloyed on a webserver of choice.
 Though keep in mind that GitHub pages requires some further magic, such as adding a `.nojekyll` file to make sure folders starting with an underscore are served normally.

+---

+AR LavaFlow (c) by PRIME, TU Delft

+AR LavaFlow is licensed under a
+Creative Commons Attribution 4.0 International License.

+You should have received a copy of the license along with this work.
+If not, see <http://creativecommons.org/licenses/by/4.0/>.